Xazax-hun/csa-testbench/README.md

 python gen_project_list.py 'pthread_mutex_t' 'C C++' 5 −−output pthread.json
 ```

-It will generate a list of 5 projects which can be both C or C++ projects that
+The above command will generate a list of 5 projects written in either C or C++
-are using `pthread_mutex_t`.
+that use `pthread_mutex_t`.

 Running Experiments
 -------------------

-There is a `run_experiments.py` script to run the Clang Static Analyzer on a
+The `run_experiments.py` script runs the Clang Static Analyzer on a set of
-set of projects and create a report.
-This script will download the projects
+projects and generates a detailed report from the results.
+It downloads the
-from a git repository or tarball, figure out the build system, generate a build log,
+projects specified in a JSON config file from a git repository or a tarball,
+infers the build system, generates a build log, runs the Static Analyzer,
-run the Static Analyzer, collect the output, and generate a report.
+collects the output, and generates an HTML report that holds all information
+needed to reproduce the same experiment.

 Example usage: